Armored combat (sport): History

+Armored combat as a modern sport began in the 1960s when a group of hobbyists in Berkeley, California, hosted a tournament in their backyard, leading to the creation of the Society for Creative Anachronism (SCA).
+SCA would create SCA armoured combat with the first tournaments held in 1966.
+SCA armoured combat would use historically accurate armor in mock combat using rattan based weapons.

-Historical medieval battles date back to the first large-scale battles with the use of steel arms, which were held in Russia, Belarus and Ukraine in the late 1990s and the beginning of the 21st century, at times when in the rest of the Eastern European countries reenactors used wooden or textolite weapons.
+The first tournaments armored combat, also referred to as buhurt, commonly became distinct from SCA armoured combat date back to the first large-scale battles with the use of steel weapons, which were held in Russia, Belarus and Ukraine in the late 1990s and the beginning of the 21st century, at times when in the rest of the Eastern European countries reenactors used wooden or textolite weapons.
 An example is the festival "Zhelezny Grad" (Iron Town) held in Izborsk, where buhurts involving hundreds of fighters took place or Sword of Russia tournament from 1996.

 The first European Championship took place in Ukraine in 2005, with nominations "Sword and Shield", and "Sword vs Sword".